Mae Sot district

 Mae Sot lies 492 km north-northwest of Bangkok.

 Gateway to Myanmar

-Mae Sot is the where Asian Highway AH1 links Thailand and Myanmar.
+Mae Sot is where the Asian Highway AH1 links Thailand and Myanmar.
 It is one of only three transnational roads and cross-border points across the Tenasserim Hills to Myanmar, along with Three Pagodas Pass and Phu Nam Ron.
 The Thai-Myanmar Friendship Bridge crossing the Moei River was constructed in 1997 completing the link between the two countries.

 As a gateway city, Mae Sot has its own domestic airport.
 Some airlines such as Phuket Air have cancelled their flights between Bangkok and Mae Sot.

 Link to India

 India's foreign minister met with Myanmar's construction minister in Delhi on 22 February 2012, and spoke about opening a highway between Moreh, India, and the Myanmar-Thai border near Mae Sot.

 Economy

 Trade with Myanmar constitutes the largest portion of Mae Sot's economy.
-It has an established market for commodities such as wholesale gems and teak.
+It has an established market for commodities such as wholesale gems and teak, as well as merchants selling bootlegged products.
 Most of the town's industries are supported by Burmese migrants who work in sweatshops and factories throughout the region.
 The Thai-Myanmar Friendship Bridge is the primary gateway for trade with Myanmar.
 The border region, several kilometres west from central Mae Sot, includes the Rim Moei Market that deals in imported goods and woodwork.
 The town is a hub of black markets in smuggling, human trafficking, and narcotics.

 Zinc mining contributed to the district's economy until halted due to environmental impacts in three tambons: Phra That Pha Daeng, Mae Tao, and Mae Ku.